 The Dell XPS 13 can handle pretty much anything, though if you use a lot of 3D applications or want to do some (light) gaming, consider the Dell XPS 15, which has a dedicated graphics card and bigger screen, while still being nicely portable.

 - Weighs 1.29 kg (2.8 pounds)

 - Won't run Windows-only apps

-While I’ve listed the Dell XPS here first because most users want to use Windows, I actually believe Apple is now making the best laptops for digital nomads and remote workers.
+While I’ve listed the Dell XPS here first because most users want to use Windows, I actually believe Apple has the best laptops that let you work remotely from anywhere.
 I switched from an XPS to a Macbook when the new M-chips came out and I’ve been blown away with the speed and battery life.
-If you’re okay with using MacOS, they are simply spectacular.
+If you’re okay with using MacOS, they’re simply spectacular.

 Apple stopped using Intel processors and went with a new ARM-based M1 chip, which allows for much higher performance while drawing less power.
 It gives the Macbook Air and Macbook Pro an unprecedented battery life of 18 to 20 hours.